prewired/prewired.github.io/summerhack2016.md

 ### Active Coding

-Design a project with a device to help younger children learn programming.
+Design a project with a device (e.g., Raspberry Pi, Arduino, [BBC micro:bit](https://www.microbit.co.uk)) to help younger children learn programming.

 ### Recycle Me!

-Build a web site or mobile app that encourages people to recycle more stuff for Edinburgh Council.
+Build a web site or mobile app that encourages people to recycle more stuff for [City of Edinburgh Council](http://www.edinburgh.gov.uk/info/20001/bins_and_recycling).

 ### Website Upgrade